MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 Now navigate to the eddp_search directory.
 Copy the archived eddp to the new directory and extract it.

-We want to run a search in of the C3N4 stoichiometry with 2-48 symmetry operations at a pressure of 150 GPa and a total number of X atoms.
+We want to run a search in of the C3N4 stoichiometry with 2-48 symmetry operations at a pressure of 150 GPa and a total number of 18 C3N4 formula units.

 Try making the necessary changes to the cell file.
 Once you are satisfied, check your file against the help/CN.cell.